 - Standards-based high school diploma

-- State-issued GED certificate or state-authorized equivalent exam
+- State-issued GED certificate or diploma, or state-authorized equivalent exam

 - Successful completion of a degree program at the post-secondary level or evidence of having previously attended a Title IV-eligible program